brson/powerletters/README.md

 I(write_logline(&logline));
 ```

-Note this is superiour to `let _ = ...`
+Note this is superior to `let _ = ...`
 because the `let` version is untyped and can
-introduce unintented bugs like ignoring futures.
+introduce unintended bugs like ignoring futures.